Perry Chen Says He Wants To Revitalize Kickstarter. Employees Say He’s Doing the Opposite.

 But still, one ex-employee said, the incident soured her on Chen — and Kickstarter.
 “I thought to myself, What future do I have as a young woman at a company like that?” she said.
 “Kickstarter had hired kickass women, people I was excited to learn from and that the industry loved.
 He burned those bridges — not just for Kickstarter but for all of us.”

 Diversity statistics shared with BuzzFeed News show that Kickstarter’s male-female representation has been at near-parity in the past two years, but the proportion of female employees trended slightly downward from December 2016 to December 2017, while racial diversity remained more or less the same.
-Executive team composition went from seven women and two men, three of whom were people of color, under Strickler to three men and two women — only one a person of color — under Chen.
+Executive team composition went from six women and two men, three of whom were people of color, under Strickler to three men and two women — only one a person of color — under Chen.

 Shortly before Strickler left, he offered a job to Erica Baker, an engineer and a visible advocate for diversity in tech, as the company’s first director of engineering.
 “To get to work with a whole group of badass women, women at the top of the company running the organization?
 That was a big deal.
 I was so excited about it,” Baker told BuzzFeed News.